-- A10.1 Is the Certified Company licensed to perform collection-related activity in all applicable states and municipalities? - A10.2 In states and municipalities where the Certified Company is not licensed but the Auditor believes licensure may be required, has the Certified Company provided the Auditor with a written opinion from an attorney or their Chief Compliance Officer justifying why licensure is not required? - (A11) Credit Bureau Reporting.
-A Certified Company shall comply with the following standards: - (a) If a Certified Company reports consumer account information to a credit bureau, the Certified Company shall:
+A10.1 Is the Certified Company licensed to perform collection-related activity in all applicable states and municipalities?

+- A10.2 In states and municipalities where the Certified Company is not licensed but the Auditor believes licensure may be required, has the Certified Company provided the Auditor with a written opinion from an attorney or their Chief Compliance Officer justifying why licensure is not required? - (A11) Credit Bureau Reporting.
+If a Certified Company reports consumer account information to a credit bureau, the Certified Company shall: A Certified Company shall comply with the following standards: - (a) If a Certified Company reports consumer account information to a credit bureau, the Certified Company shall:

-(i) Notify the credit bureau of any inaccurately reported information that it identifies within thirty (30) days of its discovery;
+(a)(i) Notify the credit bureau of any inaccurately reported information that it identifies within thirty (30) days of its discovery;

-(ii) Notify the credit bureau when a consumer Disputes the accuracy of an account within thirty (30) days of receipt of the Dispute; and
+(b)(ii) Notify the credit bureau when a consumer Disputes the accuracy of an account within thirty (30) days of receipt of the Dispute; being made; and

-(b) When selling accounts that have been reported to a credit bureau, a Certified Company shall notify the credit bureau of the sale and the name of the new owner within thirty (30) days of the sale.
+(e)(b) When selling accounts that have been reported to a credit bureau, a Certified Company shall Nnotify the credit bureau of the sale and the name of the new owner within thirty (30) days of the sale if the Certified Company sells the account.